apache/jackrabbit-site/src/site/markdown/creating-releases.md

 After this is done, you can remove the passwords from the file `~/.m2/settings.xml` if you don't want to keep it there.

+#### Version Numbers

+`release:prepare` will prompt for version numbers and SCM information.
+The defaults are correct for Jackrabbit, but not for Oak.
+Below is an example used in the release of 1.76.0:

+       ...
+       [INFO] 5/17 prepare:map-release-versions
+       What is the release version for "Jackrabbit Oak"? (jackrabbit-oak) 1.75: : 1.76.0 [INFO] 6/17 prepare:input-variables
+       What is the SCM release tag or label for "Jackrabbit Oak"? (jackrabbit-oak) jackrabbit-oak-1.76.0: :
+       [INFO] 7/17 prepare:map-development-versions
+       What is the new development version for "Jackrabbit Oak"? (jackrabbit-oak) 1.76.1-SNAPSHOT: : 1.77-SNAPSHOT ...

 Creating Markdown for Downloads Page
 ------------------------------------